| |

 A global solution is also found in the case of linear programming (Q=0).

-a Kuhn-Tucker point that is usually a local solution is found.
+When Q is indefinite, a Kuhn-Tucker point that is usually a local solution is found.

 The code implements a null-space active set method with a technique for